 The cockpit sits right in front of the engine and is surrounded by components that get very hot during a race.
-The cars go at speeds of more than 200mph, and that requires a powerful engine, which puts out a lot of heat.
+The cars race at speeds of more than 200 mph, and that requires a powerful engine, which puts out a lot of heat.
 Aside from that, the driver is also wearing a specially designed racing suit, which means the temperature in the cockpit can reach 50°C, or 122°F.

 This is not just uncomfortable for most people, but it also puts the drivers’ bodies under immense pressure to stay hydrated.
-The driver perspires constantly when driving, and Lewis Hamilton has said himself that the most weight he ever lost during a race was more than 10lbs at the 2007 Malaysia Grand Prix.
-He knows this as the drivers need to be weighed before and after the race.
+The driver perspires constantly when driving, and Lewis Hamilton has said himself that the most weight he ever lost during a race was more than 10 lbs at the 2007 Malaysia Grand Prix.
+He knows this as F1 drivers need to be weighed before and after the race.

 Even though the driver can continue to drink throughout the race, they don’t have an unlimited supply.
 This is because, once again, they need to keep the weight down.
-But even with the amount they drink, the amount they sweat due to these high temperatures usually means they are never hydrated enough to need to go to the bathroom.
+But even with the amount they drink, the amount they sweat due to these high temperatures usually means they are never hydrated enough to need to go to the bathroom during a race.

 They simply sweat so much that they are constantly losing the fluids that they are taking on, and all of the fluids they drank before the race.
 But with the harsh conditions, strong forces, and very high pressure that the drivers are under when racing, it is still fair to assume that there will definitely be occasions where the drivers just need to go.